aufau/SaberMod/README.rst

 Spectating
 ..........

-As spectator `+use` button makes you change followed player using "smart cycle" mode.
+As a spectator, `+use` button makes you change followed player using "smart cycle" mode.
 It will switch between duelling players, search for a next powerup player or cycle through current team in a scoreboard order.

-As free floating spectator you can target a player with your crosshair and press `+attack` button to start following him.
+As a free floating spectator you can target a player with your crosshair and press `+attack` button to start following him.

 Server-Side
 -----------